Montana Residents Ask Supreme Court To Allow Cleanup Beyond Superfund Requirements

 He also says the locals' plan would interfere with the cleanup itself and make pollution in the area worse worse by stirring up contaminated soil into the air and compromising drinking water.

-Environmental organizations, property rights groups, and a coalition of 14 states are backing Opportunity residents in the case.
-They say EPA standards are a starting point – not an end – to the cleanup.
+Environmental organizations, property rights groups and a coalition of 14 states are backing Opportunity residents in the case.
+They say EPA standards are a starting point — not an end — to the cleanup.

 The states — including California, Washington and New York, but not Montana — say it's a case about federalism, and Superfund was designed to protect states' rights.